 A Bachelor’s degree from an accredited educational institution with the equivalent of a concentration in Accounting as described in #3 above.

 If you meet the educational requirements, submit your application to the CPA Examination Services Wisconsin Coordinator in Nashville, Tennessee.
-The application fee will be $246 and the exam fees will be $734.10 for a total of $980.10.
+The exam fees could total $1,040.80; however the total fee paid depends on the number of sections and the specific combination of sections taken.
 Allow up to two weeks after receipt of application, fees and transcripts for processing.
 You are able to apply for one or more sections of the exam at a time; however, you are advised to only apply for a section of the examination if you are ready to take it within the next six months.
-Your name on the application should exactly match your name on your primary form of identification, which is usually your driver’s license.
+Your name on the application should exactly match your name on your primary form of identification, which is usually your driver's license.
 At this time you should also begin planning your study approach by making inquiries into CPA reviews available in your area.
-The Becker CPA Review offers classes live or online to accommodate the needs of all candidates.
+The Becker CPA Review offers classes live, online or self-study to accommodate the needs of all candidates.

 Contact any educational institutions attended and request that transcripts be forwarded to CPA Examination Services for their evaluation.
 If you do not expect any problems in processing your application it is best to make plans to start your review at this time.
 The Becker CPA Review will significantly increase your chances of passing the exam.

 After receiving the required information, CPA Examination Services will issue your Authorization to Test (ATT) to the National Association of State Boards of Accountancy (NASBA).
 You will receive a Notice to Schedule (NTS) which is good for six months; however, since every third is non-testing, the NTS covers four testing months.